 The Cultural Forum will be a vital part of the partnership whose purpose is to support the development of culture in Gloucester, contribute to the strategy of the Culture Board and to receive updates on its delivery.
-This will be an open, public and private sectors, to support the development of self-selecting group of those with an interest in the success this Strategy with delivery commissioned from existing and of culture in Gloucester.
-It will involve representatives from new cultural organisations in Gloucester. the broad culture sector and the public.
-The Forum will meet twice a year with meetings organised and chaired by Having undertaken an appraisal of the options for delivery the Culture Board.
-One of these will be an annual meeting, of this cultural partnership we have concluded that a new Charitable Incorporated Organisation or CIO is the right open to the public, where the Culture Board provides a vehicle to achieve our aims of leadership by the sector, progress report to the Forum. focusing on the City of Gloucester, effective fundraising and THE CULTURE BOARD rapid progress towards our goal of putting culture at the heart of Gloucester for the good of all.
+This will be an open, self-selecting group of those with an interest in the success of culture in Gloucester.
+It will involve representatives from the broad culture sector and the public.
+The Forum will meet twice a year with meetings organised and chaired by the Culture Board.
+One of these will be an annual meeting, open to the public, where the Culture Board provides a progress report to the Forum.

+THE CULTURE BOARD

-This will be the leadership group tasked with delivering DIRECTOR this strategy by identifying partners and holding them to account to deliver what has been agreed.
-This will include working with such organisations as the City Council, The partnership will engage a full-time Director to raise Marketing Gloucester, the Cathedral and University as funds directly, support the fundraising work of the Board, well as a whole range of smaller organisations.
-A group of develop cultural activity through partnership and oversee the day to day administration of the Forum and Board.
-It is approximately twelve people with an Independent Chair and a nominated representative of the Council, they will act expected that one of the members of the new partnership will host the Directorship and a small office. as the trustees of a proposed new charitable organisation that will manage the cultural partnership.
+This will be the leadership group tasked with delivering this strategy by identifying partners and holding them to account to deliver what has been agreed.
+This will include working with such organisations as the City Council, Marketing Gloucester, the Cathedral and University as well as a whole range of smaller organisations.
+A group of approximately twelve people with an Independent Chair and a nominated representative of the Council, they will act as the trustees of a proposed new charitable organisation that will manage the cultural partnership.
 An open call for trustees will be made with a formal appointments process.
-A key role of the Board will be fundraising, from both the
+A key role of the Board will be fundraising, from both the public and private sectors, to support the development of this Strategy with delivery commissioned from existing and new cultural organisations in Gloucester.